 - History: Originally named Goose Lake, Old Man Lake was renamed in 1936 in honour of an elderly settler that lived in the local area.

 An earthen berm dam and overflow channel were constructed in 1987 just downstream of the western park boundary in order to create higher water levels to enhance waterfowl habitat in the Old Man Lake system.
 In 2009, actions to remove the dam were initiated because of erosion of the overflow channel.
-Complete removal of the dam infrastructure is still pending.
+The dam has now been completely removed resulting in lower water levels in the lake chain.

 This park is one of seven new parks and protected areas resulting from the Morice Land and Resource Management Plan (LRMP) and associated government-to-government discussions with the Office of the Wet’suwet’en.
 Legislation of the park occurred in July, 2008.